Former Fox executives indicted in U.S. FIFA corruption probe

-Romy, 65, took part in a scheme to bribe officials of the Caribbean Football Union and Central American Football Union to secure rights to World Cup qualifying matches, prosecutors said.
-The alleged illegal conduct occurred before the Walt Disney Co. acquired most of 21st Century Fox Inc in 2019.
+The alleged conduct occurred before Walt Disney Co acquired most of 21st Century Fox Inc in 2019.
+More than 40 people and entities have been charged in the case since 2015 and 26 people have pleaded guilty.

-Former CONMEBOL head Juan Angel Napout of Paraguay and former Brazilian soccer chief Jose Maria Marin, were convicted after a trial in 2017 and sentenced to prison.
-Marin, 87, was granted early release last month because of the health risk posed to elderly or otherwise vulnerable prison inmates by the coronavirus pandemic.
-Napout, 61, remains in prison and is seeking early release.
-(Reporting By Brendan Pierson in New York; Editing by David Gregorio and Will Dunham)
+Former CONMEBOL head Juan Angel Napout, of Paraguay, and former Brazilian soccer chief Jose Maria Marin were convicted after a trial in 2017 and sentenced to prison.
+Marin, 87, was granted early release last month because of the health risk posed to elderly inmates by the coronavirus pandemic.
+Napout, 61, is also seeking early release.
+(Reporting By Brendan Pierson in New York; Editing by David Gregorio, Will Dunham and Tom Brown)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)